impri2/CodeForcesChecklist/README.md

 # CodeForcesChecklist
-shows table of [codeforces](https://www.codeforces.com) problems by problem rating
+This website shows table of [codeforces](https://www.codeforces.com) problems by problem rating.
+It also shows problems solved by a user.